Variable Images Advanced

 The interface has five sections: Template(s), Data file, CSV Delimiter, Images, and Output.
-Choose to process an open template, a list of templates, or a list of templates and data files.
-Optionally select a data file and/or images folder, and select the output folder.
-Enable the desired options and click the OK button to begin.
-If any problems occur, a log file is written in the output folder, and the user is notified.
+Choose the template method, the data and delimiter, how to access images, and the output options.
+When ready, click the OK button to begin.
+If any problems occur, a log file is written and the user is notified.

 Section 1: Template(s)

 Active image — if a template image is open, select this option and the script works identical to the basic version Variable Images From CSV.
 Select the data file, delimiter, and whether to search a folder for images.

 Template column in data file — the first of three methods to process multiple templates.
 When this option is chosen, the data file selected in the section Data file must have a column 'template'.

 Under the template column, in each row list the full path to the template file to use for that row of data.
 Each row may use the same template or a different template.
 There is no limit of the number of templates that may be processed.
 For best efficiency, group rows using the same template together because the script keeps the same template file open until the next row calls for another.
 Note that full paths are required, and even for Windows, forward slashes are acceptable because ExtendScript recognizes them as path separators regardless of the platform.